-- - - Lowering the voting age and the age for signing citizens' initiatives, such as the ECI in all EU member states, but also at national and local level, as citizens increasingly use citizens' initiatives to promote sustainable and inclusive societies.
-Citizen-led initiatives also empower marginalised communities to put their solutions on the political agenda. - - - Financial compensation for the participation in Citizens' Panels and Assemblies to ensure that a lack of income does not hinder the participation of financially vulnerable groups.
-The same is true for caretakers and parents, for which childcare or virtual participation should be provided during the Citizen Panels. - - - Improved access to educational projects such as Model United Nations or Model European Union and work experience beyond urban capitals.
+- Lowering the voting age and the age for signing citizens' initiatives, such as the ECI in all EU member states, but also at national and local level, as citizens increasingly use citizens' initiatives to promote sustainable and inclusive societies.
+Citizen-led initiatives also empower marginalised communities to put their solutions on the political agenda.

+- Improved access to educational projects such as Model United Nations or Model European Union and work experience beyond urban capitals.